Fire Department & ESO / ERT Training & Services

 Certificate III Mines Rescue Course overview

-Risk and Emergency.com offers emergency response team training that is specific to the mining industry and its unique environs.
-With some of Queensland’s largest mining companies as clients, we are an experienced leader in emergency mines training with numerous years in industry.
+Risk and Emergency.com offer emergency response team training that is specific to the mining industry and its unique environs.
+With some of Queensland’s largest mining companies as clients, we are an experienced leader in emergency mines training with numerous years in the industry.

 The course specifically targets Emergency Response Team Members (ERTs) working in the mining and resource sector.

 RII30719 Certificate III in Mine Emergency Response and Rescue

 This qualification replaces Certificate III in Mine Emergency Response and Rescue.
 Qualification title amended to Certificate III in Emergency Response and Rescue to reflect broader scope of amended qualification.

 Packaging rules amended to better reflect industry needs.
 Core/elective units amended to reflect skills required by emergency response and rescue team members in the resources and infrastructure industries.